Free Market Capitalism is Immoral

 The economy is a thermodynamic system

 Thermodynamics literally means the movement of heat.
 The science of thermodynamics began with the Industrial Revolution, as engineers sought to maximize the work efficiency of the steam engine.
-Sadi Carnot (1796-1832), “the Father of Thermodynamics”, showed that some of the energy that is used to create the steam that forces the motion of the pistons is always lost as heat that cannot be recovered in a useful form.
+Sadi Carnot (1796-1832), considered by some to be “the Father of Thermodynamics”, discovered that some of the energy that is used to create the steam that forces the motion of the pistons is always lost as heat that cannot be recovered in a useful form.
 In other words, whenever potential energy (for example, that stored in coal) is converted to a functional form of kinetic energy (for example, the directed movement of a steam engine) some of the potential is irrecoverably lost as heat that is incapable of fulfilling the same function.
 We now know that this is due to friction, which always of necessity occurs when material bodies interact.
 This fact of existence eventually became known as the Second Law of Thermodynamics.
-It is the reason that it is not possible to engineer a “perpetual motion machine”.
+It is the reason that it is a “perpetual motion machine” is a physical impossibility.

 The fact that the Industrial Revolution led to the discovery of the Second Law was not a coincidence, and is quite pertinent to what follows.
 For, the Industrial Revolution was an economic revolution, whereby the power of energy locked away in fossil fuels was transformed into the power of machine-driven commerce.
 Fuel-burning engines greatly increased the power of anyone clever enough to construct and use them, and thence the amount of wealth that could be amassed by leveraging that power to create things of value.
 To whom that wealth goes depends of course on the laws of the land, and is hence determined by history and politics (not to mention sociology, culture, psychology, biology, and geography).

 The Industrial Revolution did not create the laws of thermodynamics; it only motivated their discovery, owing to the increased interest of scientifically-minded engineers in pushing the limits of their newfound power.
 Like gravity, the laws of thermodynamics are merely facts of existence, which presumably originated at the beginning of time.
 In addition to the so-called Second Law, described above, there is the First Law: energy cannot be created or destroyed, only transformed from one form to another.
 In other words, the First Law says that nothing comes from nothing, while the Second Law says that nothing comes for free.
 Any transformation of energy incurs an irrecoverable cost.
-The technical term for that cost is entropy: the amount of energy that is lost forever whenever something is made to happen—energy that can never again be used for the same purpose.
+The technical term for that cost is entropy: the amount of energy that is lost forever whenever something is made to happen—energy that will never again suffice to accomplish the same end.

 An economy is a system of interactions in which goods and services are exchanged between individuals and organizations.
 Since those individuals and organizations exist entirely by virtue of energy use, and since the creation and exchange of goods and services also uses energy, an economy is a thermodynamic system.
 Hence, it is bound by the laws of thermodynamics.
 It does not create energy, it simply transforms it.
 And some of the energy that is transformed becomes entropy that is “dissipated”, lost forever.